reflexsoar/reflex-docs/docs/detections/index.md

 * **Daily Schedule**: specific days and hours to run Detection from

 ### _Exclusions_
-* **New Exclusion**: define specific exclusions to the Detection without modifying the base query to prevent a Detection Rule from firing on very specific criteria
+* **New Exclusion**: define specific exclusions to prevent a Detection Rule from firing on very specific criteria

     * Click `New Exclusion` to add as many exclusions as required
     * Exclusions are client-specific and enable you to effectively modify Detection Rules from a [Repository](repositories.md) without modifying the base query